Hear from top anglers as they cover a diverse range of topics.

 Chris is dedicated to sharing his passion for the sport and investing in the next generation of fly anglers.
 He often is a featured presenter and fly tier at fly fishing, outdoor, and community events throughout Texas and beyond.

 Chris and his shop have also been featured in several outdoor publications including Trout magazine, Garden and Gun, and Tenkara Magazine.
 He was also awarded the 2014 Man of the Year from the FFI Texas Council and in the same year, Living Waters was the recipient of the FFI’s prestigious Lee Wulff Award.
+Chris is also published author, and his new book Favorite Flies for Texas features some of the Lone Star State’s finest tiers and their fly patterns.

 In addition to fly fishing, Chris is passionate about fisheries conservation.
 He co-produced the short film “Unspoken,” to raise awareness for Rio Grande Cutthroat trout conservation.
 As a result, Living Waters is working with Trout Unlimited as a Gold Level endorsed TU Business to restore Rio Grande Cutthroat throughout their native range.
 Chris serves as the current State Council Chair for Texas Trout Unlimited and is the Conservation Chair for Guadalupe River Trout Unlimited as well.
 He is also a part of the Texas Chapter of the American Fisheries Society and the Rio Grande Cutthroat Conservation Team.
 Chris also serves as a member of the current Texas Freshwater Fisheries Advisory Committee and the Texas Freshwater Fishing Hall of Fame Nominating Committee.